IlyosbekM/skills-introduction-to-github/PROFILE.md

-Welcome my first commit file
+Welcome to my GitHub profile!